bitquant/cloudflare-workers/README.md

 `worker.delete(path, handler)`  Executes a handler on DELETEs for a specific path

+`worker.head(path, handler)`  Executes a handler on HEAD for a specific path

 ## Wildcard Paths
 Use wildcard `*` to handle multiple routes with one handler.
 For example
 ```javascript